websiteinspiration/bugsplat.rb/entries/how-much-can-you-save-with-an-s-corp.md

 ----

 Use the sliders below to calculate how much less you would pay by electing S-corp taxation.
-**Net Income** is how much your business makes after business-related expenses. **Salary** is how much you want to pay yourself as a reasonable salary.
+**Net Income** is how much your business makes after business-related expenses. **Salary** is the portion of your net income you'll pay yourself as a reasonable salary.

 <label for="net-income">Net Income</label> <span id="net-income-val"></span>
 <input type="range" id="net-income" min="50000" max="250000" step="1000" value="120000">